spetrov/ping-sdk-ios/Davinci/README.md

 <img src="images/davinciSequence.png" width="500">

-## Integrating the SDK into your project
+## Integrating the SDK into your project updates for a new release

 Use Cocoapods or Swift Package Manger